theflyingcodr/go-lib-template/README.md

 ## Build pipeline

 The go build will run on PRs and when pushed to master.
 When you tag master it will then run the go build and then create a release.

+## Mergify

+It also has a mergify config if you run that on your repos for auto merging etc.